ehazlett/crate/readme.md

 # Crate
 Linux container management.
 Crate uses [Fabric](http://fabfile.org) to manage remote hosts.
 Currently tested on Ubuntu 12.04.
-Similar to http://getdocker.io but written in Python and intended for remote hosts.
+Similar to the spectacular http://getdocker.io but written in Python and intended for remote hosts.

 # Setup